fillol/chronicle-sniffer/readme.md

 ## Key Features & Enhancements

-*   **Hybrid Capture Model**: A Dockerized `tshark` sniffer designed for on-premises or edge deployment handles initial packet capture, automatically rotating PCAP files, uploading them to Google Cloud Storage (GCS), and notifying a Pub/Sub topic.
+*   **Hybrid Capture Model**: A Dockerized `tshark` sniffer designed for on-premises or edge deployment handles initial packet capture, automatically rotating PCAP files (supporting `.pcap` and `.pcapng`), uploading them to Google Cloud Storage (GCS), and notifying a Pub/Sub topic.
 *   **Serverless, Scalable Processing**: A GCP Cloud Run service acts as a serverless processor, triggered by Pub/Sub messages, to manage the demanding PCAP-to-UDM transformation.
 *   **Optimized Core Transformation (`json2udm_cloud.py`)**: The central Python script, originally designed for local batch processing, has been significantly re-engineered.
 It now employs **streaming JSON parsing (`ijson`)** to handle potentially massive `tshark` outputs efficiently within Cloud Run's memory constraints, mapping raw packet data to UDM.
 This is the analytical heart of the project.
 *   **Resilient and Decoupled Architecture**: Leverages a Pub/Sub-driven workflow for loose coupling between capture and processing.
 Includes dead-letter queue (DLQ) support for failed messages, Cloud Run health probes for service reliability, and robust error handling within the processing logic.